abhinaba-ghosh/cypress-react-selector/README.md

 ### Include the commands

-Update `Cypress/support/index.js` file to include the cypress-axe commands by adding:
+Update `Cypress/support/index.js` file to include the cypress-react-selector commands by adding:

 ```js
 import 'cypress-react-selector';